2019 Britax Frontier ClickTight Review

 Below are some comparison photos with the Britax Frontier 85, which is now discontinued.

-With the new changes from NHTSA in regard to LATCH, Britax will indicate a 40 lb. weight limit for the lower anchor system, as ClickTight will be the preferred method of installation.
+With the changes from NHTSA in regard to LATCH, Britax will indicate a 40 lb. weight limit for the lower anchor system, as ClickTight will be the preferred method of installation.
 LATCH storage is hidden under the ClickTight compartment cover, in order to encourage seatbelt installations.
 The top tether will be strongly recommended to the upper harness weight limit and required for kids above 65 lbs.

 Installation and Fit: